Relations

 The main purpose of PRQL is to build queries that combine and transform data

-table above.
+from relations such as the invoices table above.
 Here is the most basic query:

 from invoices